edgi-govdata-archiving/overview/gsoc/gsoc-ideas.md

 For GSoC application inquiries, use the `#gsoc` channel.

 Please note that our project has a weekly rhythm.
 The first half of the working week (Monday-Wednesday) is usually the best time for our core volunteers to think about new feature development and onboard new participants.
-Thursdays and Fridays we are often busy preparing for [weekem events](https://envirodatagov.org/events/), and on weekends we are either supporting events or recovering from them.
+Thursdays and Fridays we are often busy preparing for [weekly events](https://envirodatagov.org/events/), and on weekends we are either supporting events or recovering from them.
 Please be patient and/or self-directed during our busy periods!

 ## Contribute Improvements